 Yams vs. sweet potatoes

-Sweet potatoes and yams are often used interchangeably in recipes, but they are quite different and are not even related botanically.
-Sweet potatoes are members of the morning glory family, while yams are closely related to lilies and grasses.
+Sweet potatoes and yams are often used interchangeably in recipes, but in fact the two vegetables are not even related.
+Sweet potatoes are members of the morning glory family, while yams are closely related to lilies and grasses, according the Harvard T.H.
+Chan School of Public Health (HSPH).
 Yams are native to Africa and Asia, and there are more than 600 varieties.
-Compared to sweet potatoes, yams are starchier and drier.
+They are also starchier and drier than sweet potatoes.

 Why the confusion?
 According to the Library of Congress website Everyday Mysteries, sweet potato varieties are classified as either "firm" or "soft."
 In the United States, the firm varieties came first.
 When soft varieties were first grown commercially, there was a need to differentiate the two kinds.
-African slaves had been calling the soft sweet potatoes "yams" because they resembled the yams they knew in Africa.
-Today, the USDA requires labels with the term "yam" to be accompanied by the term "sweet potato."
-Unless you are specifically searching for yams, which can be found in international markets, you are probably eating sweet potatoes!
+African slaves began calling the soft sweet potatoes "yams" because they resembled the yams they knew in Africa.
+Today, the U.S. Department of Agriculture requires labels with the term "yam" to be accompanied by the term "sweet potato."
+Unless you are specifically searching for yams, which can be found in international markets, you are probably eating sweet potatoes.

-As for nutritional benefits, the potato is more powerful.
+Sweet potatoes are more nutritious than yams.
 Sweet potatoes and yams are both healthy foods, and they look similar.
 Sweet potatoes, however, have higher concentrations of most nutrients and more fiber.

 - The Best Way to Cook Sweet Potatoes, from NutritionFacts.org

 - Sweet potato recipes and information, from Tufts University

 - Nutritional qualities of sweet potato leaves, from University of Arkansas at Pine Bluff